SQL Interview Questions and Answers

 Yes, we can migrate a 500GB or of any size database without downtime or minimal downtime of few mins like 5mins.

 By configuring a high availability concepts like log shipping or mirroring.

-Q79.Can we add a new data file on primary in log shipping?
-How its going to affect the log shipping setup?
+Yes, we can add the new data file on primary database in log shipping.

 If the primary and secondary servers is having the same disk configuration i.e. the data file locations on both the servers are exactly same in that case there will be no affect on the log shipping behaviour and if not then the changes made on the primary will not reflect on the secondary.

 No, its not possible, cause the blank database will take the template from model database and the size of model database is 16 MB (8 MB for data and 8 MB for log).
 So, we must have to provide size either equal to model or more than model database.

 Sp_replcounters is a system stored procedure that returns information about the transaction rate, latency, and first and last log sequence number (LSN) for each publication on a server.
 This is run on the publishing server.
 Running this stored procedure on a server that is acting as the distributor or subscribing to publications from another server will not return any data.